rogue707Dev/django-gdaps/docs/Installation.rst

         "FRONTEND_ENGINE": "vue",
     }

+There are some keys here to configure:

+FRONTEND_DIR
+    This is the directory for the frontend, relative to DJANGO_ROOT.
+    Default is "frontend".

+FRONTEND_ENGINE
-The ``FRONTEND_ENGINE`` is used for the following command to setup the right frontend.
+    The engine which is used for setting up a frontend.
 ATM it can only be "vue".
+In future, maybe other engines are supported (Angular, React, etc.).
+PRs welcome.
 Now you can initialize the frontend with

 .. code-block::bash